 “There’s one undeniable motivational force unlike any other: progress – even the perception of it.”
 Tommy Baker -The 1% Rule

 I’ve been doing our budget and tracking our financial progress since 2005.
 It’s motivating putting all of these balances into a spreadsheet and charting them.
-ALL of our big financial changes are on that chart: moving interstate, buying a house, losing a job, having kids.
+ALL of our big financial changes are on that chart: moving interstate, buying a house, losing a job, and having kids.
 It’s all there in the lumps and bumps of a line graph.

 How to Track Your Financial Progress